Operational Risk Management (ORM) - Safety

 Methods of training:

 - NEW MOBILE APP!!
-This is by far the easist way to complete your ORM training requirements.
-After you complete the training, you will be propted to input the DoD ID Number from the back of your CAC.
+This is by far the easiest way to complete your ORM training requirements.
+After you complete the training, you will be prompted to input the DoD ID Number from the back of your CAC.
 The training will then be documented as completed in ESAMS but it may take a week for it to show.
 You may download the app for Android and Apple devices: